hugocxl/react-to-image/README.md

 ## Introduction

-`html-to-image` is an invaluable utility library that enables the generation of images from a DOM node utilising the power of HTML5 canvas and SVG.
+[`html-to-image`](https://github.com/bubkoo/html-to-image/tree/master#options) is an invaluable utility library that enables the generation of images from a DOM node utilising the power of HTML5 canvas and SVG.
 It provides a seamless way to convert HTML elements into visual representations.

-`react-to-image` further enhances the integration of `html-to-image` with React leveraging the capabilities of `html-to-image` and offering a simplified and intuitive approach for generating images from React components.
+**`react-to-image`** further enhances the integration of this library with React leveraging the capabilities of `html-to-image` and offering a simplified and intuitive approach for generating images from React components.